Dear Non-Singing Pastor,

 But it is evident from Scripture that singing is a significant response to God’s revelation (Ps 63:5; Eph 5:19: Col 3:15-17).
 When writing about the future of Jerusalem, the minor prophet Zephaniah wrote, “The Lord your God is with you, he is mighty to save.
 He will take great delight in you, he will quiet you with his love, he will rejoice over you with singing” (Zeph 3:17).

-When the circumstances of life discourage us from verbalizing our songs, the Father surrounds us with songs of deliverance (Ps 32:7).
-And when we can’t find adequate words to express our love to the Father, Jesus as our worship leader sings with us (Heb 8:1-2; 2:12).
-So if the Father is singing over us and Jesus is singing with us, we have to ask how you can keep from singing?
+The psalmist reminds us that God protects us from trouble and surrounds us with songs of deliverance (Ps 32:7).
+And when we can’t find our own adequate words to express love to the Father, Jesus as our worship leader sings with us (Heb 8:1-2; 2:12).
+So, if the Father is singing over you and Jesus is singing with you, we have to ask how you can keep from singing?

-When you choose not to sing it causes us to wonder if you really view the musical worship elements as an appetizer before the main course or the warm-up band before the headliner.
+When you choose not to sing it causes us to wonder if you really view the musical worship elements as an appetizer before the main course, the warm-up band before the headliner, or the undercard before the main event.
 And when you study sermon notes instead of singing it gives the impression you are unprepared, reminiscent of a freshman cramming for a final exam.